This post contains affiliate links. As an Amazon Associate we earn from qualifying purchases — at no extra cost to you.

 - Pedestal tables and accent stools in wood or hammered metal.

-Balance heavy pieces with airy ones so the room doesn’t feel like a dungeon (unless that’s the theme—no judgment).
+Balance heavy pieces with airy ones so the room doesn’t feel like a dungeon (unless that’s the theme, in which case, no judgment).

 11. Soundscapes, Scents, and Small Magic

-Last layer: the intangible stuff that makes your room feel like a portal.
-Build a sensory experience that quietly screams “fantasy realm.”
+The last layer is the intangible stuff that makes your room feel like a portal.
+Build a sensory experience that quietly says “fantasy realm.”

 Finish With Atmosphere